How to Use a Mercury Thermometer

 Note: Basal thermometers are different from regular fever thermometers and used only by WOMEN to notice basal blood heat that happens with ovulation.

-NET Basal mercury-in-glass thermometer is an accurate device to chart basal blood heat of girls to predict their fertile phase or ovulation.
+NET Basal mercury-in-glass thermometer is an accurate device to chart the basal blood heat of girls to predict their fertile phase or ovulation.

 A basal thermometer, thus, helps women determine when they ovulate and thereby dramatically increases the chances of conceiving and falling pregnant.
 In this way, they can plan either to conceive or take precautions.